ros-controls/roadmap/design_drafts/fallback_controllers.md

 ## Motivation

-Right now, we don't have a way to manage controllers when they fail to perform their task.
+Right now, we don't have a way to manage controllers when they fail to perform their tasks.
 We might want the robot to perform a different control scheme for the safety of the robot.
-The goal of the fallback controllers is to take control of the joints, when the main controller fails.
+The goal of the fallback controllers is to take control of the joints when the primary controller fails.

 ### Example 1
-A walking controller for a humanoid is also responsible to maintain the balance of the robot along with footstep execution, however there might be cases where the robot might fall after few steps due to miscalibration or due flexibility in some joints or it could be a different reason.
+A walking controller for a humanoid is also responsible for maintaining the balance of the robot along with footstep execution, however, there might be cases where the robot might fall after a few steps due to miscalibration or due to flexibility in some joints or it could be a different reason.
 In this case, we might want the robot to go to a safe position and be compliant enough for the impact, if not it might damage some joints or sensors onboard.

 ### Example 2
-A mobile manipulator is performing a trajectory and hits an obstacle and continue to apply force.
-In this case, we might want to switch to be more compliant mode, so that it doesn't damage the joints of the robot.
+A mobile manipulator is performing a trajectory hits an obstacle and continues to apply force.
+In this case, we might want to switch to be more compliant mode, so that it doesn't damage the robot's joints.

 ## Current implementation